fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 ### Closing thoughts

-The different between React-Bootstrap and Semantic-UI-React is not that big.
+The difference between React-Bootstrap and Semantic-UI-React is not that big.
 Determining which one produces more aesthetically pleasing results comes down to a matter of taste.
 After years of using Bootstrap, the reasons that made me switch over to Semantic UI were its seamless integration with React, its wider selection of built-in components, and its overall better documentation.
 There has been some [uncertainty](https://github.com/Semantic-Org/Semantic-UI/issues/6109) regarding the future of Semantic UI, and it's recommended to keep your ear on the ground.

 In the two previous examples we used the UI frameworks with the help of React-integration libraries.